RVerse-Tutorials/GoogleDrive1/Download-files.md

     )
     googledrive::drive_deauth()
     googledrive::drive_auth(scopes = "https://www.googleapis.com/auth/drive.readonly", email="eli.holmes@noaa.gov")

+If you look at the Rmd file for this document, you’ll see this code at the top with `include=FALSE` so it doesn’t show in the output.

 Make sure `.secrets` is in your `.github` file.
 Don’t push that up to GitHub.
 Maybe you even want to delete that folder automatically on